 - Twenty-three randomised controlled trials show PRP is better than other injections (such as cortisone or hyaluronic acid) for improving pain in KNEE OSTEOARTHRITIS.
 Also, PRP has shown better results than hyaluronic acid for knee osteoarthritis.

 - PRP is better than cortisone for TENNIS ELBOW in some studies.
-However, a recent Cochrane review showed that PRP was not better than other treatments.
+However, a recent Cochrane review found that PRP was not superior to other treatments.

 - In PLANTAR FASCIITIS, PRP is better than cortisone in 9 studies.
 PRP is better than cortisone and safer than surgery in patients with severe plantar fasciitis.

-- PRP is better than cortisone for HIP TENDONITIS.
+- PRP is better than cortisone for hip tendinitis.
 A recent review found that PRP is better than cortisone in hip tendonitis after six months and lasts up to 2 years.

 - PRP is better than cortisone injections for ROTATOR CUFF TENDONITIS in the medium term.
-One review found better results for PRP at six months compared to cortisone.
+One review found better results with PRP at 6-month intervals than with cortisone.

 However, platelet-rich plasma has not shown effectiveness for other joints and tendons.